Emily Holmes Coleman - 4 Short Poems (1927-28)

 come to me when the day is sleeping still my conflict with your aloofness and I shall be a burst of star-dust to rend the weary curtain of your monotony

-—: After Emily Coleman Holmes :— by Dick Whyte envoi: wind is the wind is the wind and the night is alive as any of us joyously singing in a language so old only the earth understands
+—: After Emily Holmes Coleman :— by Dick Whyte envoi: wind is the wind is the wind and the night is alive as any of us joyously singing in a language so old only the earth understands

 Forgotten Poets Presents: